Hibernophile

 Hibernophiles often enjoy attending St. Patrick's Day parades that occur all over the world.
-They also tend to favour stereotypical parts of Irish culture: shamrocks, Leprechauns and shillelaghs.

-In some cases a Hibernophile may also be called a Plastic Paddy, a pejorative term in Ireland, which refers to a person who appropriates stereotypical aspects of Irish culture without a deeper understanding.
+Conversely, those who tend to favour shallow, stereotypical aspects of Irish culture, such as Leprechauns and shillelaghs, green beer and plastic bowler hats may also be called a Plastic Paddy; a pejorative term in Ireland, which refers to a person who appropriates stereotypical aspects of Irish culture without a deeper understanding.